stevenpelley/waitn/README.md

 # waitn
 Provides bash-like `wait -n` functionality as a separate command and with some semantic differences.

+See [my project page](https://stevenpelley.github.io/waitn/) for an article I wrote about building this project.

 ## Usage
 ```
 wait for the first of several processes to terminate, as in Bash's wait -n.